 Life at Fort Rice proved to be a challenge, as the post had not been fully completed and its buildings being made of cottonwood, a very inferior material.
 Colonel Dimon was inexperienced in dealing with Native Americans.

-Though he befriended Two Bears, of the Yanktonai Sioux, he made the mistake of considering Two Bears’ enemies to be his own.
+Though he befriended Two Bears of the Yanktonai Sioux, he made the mistake of considering Two Bears’ enemies to be his own.
 The young Colonel quickly learned that not all the Indians around the fort were as friendly as Two Bears, and soldiers were frequently ambushed and mutilated.
-The soldier’s weapon, the Springfield rifle, was ineffective against the Sioux, as it was a single-shot muzzle-loader which required fifteen seconds to reload.
+The soldier’s weapon, the Springfield rifle, was ineffective against the Sioux, as it was a single-shot muzzle-loader that required fifteen seconds to reload.
 The Indians could shoot their arrows at a much faster rate.

-The galvanized units were recruited from Union prison camps at Point Lookout, Maryland; Rock Island, Alton, and Camp Douglas, Illinois; Camp Chase, Ohio, and Camp Morton, Indiana.
+The galvanized units were recruited from Union prison camps at Point Lookout, Maryland; Rock Island, Alton, and Camp Douglas, Illinois; Camp Chase, Ohio; and Camp Morton, Indiana.
 They garrisoned frontier forts which were low on manpower at a time of general unrest among American Indians and were stationed along the Missouri River and Oregon and Santa Fe Trails.
 From New Mexico to Montana, they endured Indian attacks, cold winters, disease, and grueling marches.
 Despite these hardships, they rebuilt trans-continental telegraph lines, restored stagecoach and mail routes between Missouri and California, escorted supply trains along the Santa Fe Trail, and protected wagon trains as they crossed the plains.
-By the time many of the Galvanized regiments reached their western posts the Civil War had ended.
+By the time many of the Galvanized regiments reached their western posts, the Civil War had ended.
 The 1st U.S. Volunteers were mustered out on November 27, 1865, only a year and a month after they first reached Fort Rice.
 The last of the six regiments lasted a year longer, with the final Galvanized Yankee becoming a civilian on November 13, 1866.

-Afterwards, Galvanized soldiers were shunned in the South, and neglected by the Grand Army of the Republic.
+Afterward, Galvanized soldiers were shunned in the South and neglected by the Grand Army of the Republic.
 For most of the Galvanized Yankees, there was little left in the South to return home to, though some went back to rebuild their homes and careers, while others decided to remain in the West, with the chance to start new lives on the American frontier.
 Despite the varied origins of the 6,000 men who were “Galvanized” during the war, each had the chance to prove his loyalty to the United States.
 They were a valuable presence at a time and place in which they were needed.

-Captain Enoch Adams, a commander of troops at Fort Rice, wrote: “their whole course and behavior has displayed that unadulterated patriotism was the only motive that urged them on….
-Many have laid down their lives at the beck of disease, some have been murdered by the arrow of the Indian, and with but few exceptions, living or dead, have been true to their trust.”
+Captain Enoch Adams, a commander of troops at Fort Rice, wrote: “their whole course and behavior has displayed that unadulterated patriotism was the only motive that urged them on… Many have laid down their lives at the beck of disease, some have been murdered by the arrow of the Indian, and with but few exceptions, living or dead, have been true to their trust.”